peteryxu/aqd-cli-workshop/workshop/01b-advanced-setup-topics.md

 * mcp.loadedBefore (boolean) - Track if Model Context Protocol has been loaded before
 * mcp.initTimeout (integer, millesends) - 5000 (5 seconds) is the default timeout to wait for MCP Servers in interactive mode
 * mcp.noInteractiveTimeout (integer, millesends) - 30000 (30 seconds) is the default timeout to wait for MCP Servers in interactive mode
+* chat.enableHistoryHints - enables you to disable the prompt/command suggestions when you are using Amazon Q CLI (defailts to true)

 ---